 The world of association learning is changing, with new types of content being delivered in new formats.
 But what are learners actually getting out of them?

 While the traditional lecture format is familiar, it allows only surface learning, experts say.
 And associations can do better.

 “We have a social construct today that if you attend a session, whether it’s online or face to face, you can check that box off and mark it as ‘done,'” says Jeff Hurt, executive vice president of education and engagement at Velvet Chainsaw Consulting.
 “We’ve trained ourselves to think we’ve learned something.
 Well, the research shows we haven’t really learned anything.”

-So as a new year approaches, how can associations refresh and improve their education programs?
-To gain some perspective on a rapidly changing field, Associations Now talked to several experts, who identified three trends in association learning that bear watching, and acting on, in 2018.
+How can associations refresh and improve their education programs?
+To gain some perspective on a rapidly changing field, Associations Now talked to several experts, who identified three trends in association learning that bear watching—and acting on.

 Scientific research on how people learn suggests that deeper and more interactive learning experiences benefit participants.
 “What we know from evidence-based education is that the deeper the learning, the more likely the learner is actually going to apply it and use it,” Hurt says.